 Precious metals may be the ultimate hedge against the new world monetary order.

-In the event that the U.S. central bank launches a digital dollar and assigns every American a virtual wallet, there would be no escaping adverse monetary policy decrees except by exiting fiat currencies entirely.
+If the U.S. central bank launches a digital dollar and assigns every American a virtual wallet, there would be no escaping adverse monetary policy decrees except by exiting fiat currencies entirely.

 Under a central bank digital currency, authorities could impose negative interest rates on all holdings of currency units.
 They could do so without needing to get anyone to buy negative-yielding bonds or deposit money into negative-yielding bank accounts.

 Under a central bank digital currency, direct credits and debits could replace stimulus checks and taxes.
-It would be the vehicle through which modern monetary theory could be fully implemented – with the central bank becoming tax collector and funder of all government operations.
+It would be the vehicle through which modern monetary theory could be fully implemented – with the central bank becoming the tax collector and funder of all government operations.

 If depreciating the value of the currency through the inflation tax wasn’t enough, the Fed could also stick dollar-holders with a direct tax in the form of negative interest rates.
 Once paper notes are phased out, holding cash itself would no longer be a way for individuals to escape negative rates.